 During 2007, Aral had a dispute with its drilling subcontractor, Nabors, in relation to a mechanical failure at the drilling site that resulted in the loss of the well and the re-drilling of an interval of the well.
-Nabors made a claim for compensation.
+Nabors made a claim for compensation in excess of what Aral believed was appropriate.
 Aral viewed Nabors as responsible for the failure.
 The matter was under negotiation and the amount of possible cash outflows was not then determinable.

-The negotiations to settle were unsuccessful and on October 25, 2011, the Specialized Inter-District Economical Court of Almaty City found in favour of Nabors and ordered Aral to pay the equivalent of approximately US\$3.2 million to Nabors.
+The negotiations were unsuccessful and on October 25, 2011, the Specialized Inter-District Economical Court of Almaty City found in favour of Nabors and ordered Aral to pay the equivalent of approximately US\$3.2 million to Nabors.
 Aral appealed this decision and on December 28, 2011, the Almaty City Court (Appellate Collegium) upheld the lower court's decision.

-Aral continues to believe in the merits of its defence against Nabors' claim and is making legal arrangements to file a supervisory appeal to The Supreme Court of the Republic of Kazakhstan, which is Aral's final route of appeal.
-If Aral is unsuccessful in its appeal, Caspian will be required to fund approximately US\$1.6 million of Aral's obligation to Nabors pursuant to an indemnity in favour of Asia Sixth.
+During August 2012, the Company was informally advised that Nabors' action against it is being upheld.
+Caspian will be required to fund approximately US\$1.6 million of Aral's obligation to Nabors pursuant to an indemnity in favour of Asia Sixth.

-The Company's existing sources of financing and expected cash flow from operating activities are not sufficient to meet: (i) the repayment of the Loans payable of US\$36,818,000; and (ii) the Convertible Debentures plus accrued interest, totalling US\$9,408,000 on March 31, 2012, which mature on June 2, 2013.
+The Company's existing sources of financing and expected cash flow from operating activities are not sufficient to meet: (i) the repayment of the Loans payable of \$39,737,000; and (ii) the Convertible Debentures plus accrued interest, totalling \$9,625,000 on June 30, 2012, which mature on June 2, 2013.
+Further, the Company does not have the necessary funds to discharge its current accounts payable and accrued liabilities and requires access to external sources of funds to ensure continuance of operations.